 Jo keeps an immaculate home.
 It looks more like a picture out of Better Homes & Gardens than home to three young kids and a dog!
 Jo spends every spare moment, cleaning, organizing, and decorating.
 She even folds their underwear KonMari style.

 Darren spends inordinate amounts of time writing and rewriting emails and text messages.
 Not only does he double-check his spelling, but he verifies his facts, and he carefully words everything, being sure he won’t inadvertently offend someone.

 Pamela is a hard-working chef and restauranteur.
 Every week, she agonizes over finding just the right ingredients and recipes.
 Pamela demands perfection from herself and her staff – and when they don’t deliver, she berates them ala Gordon Ramsey.

 Perfectionism isn’t always easy to spot

 Many perfectionists don’t recognize their perfectionism because they feel so imperfect.
 They’re hyper-aware of their flaws and mistakes.
-They don’t look put-together on the outside.
-They haven’t won lots of awards or been promoted to chief of anything.
+They feel inadequate.
+They haven’t accomplished all of their goals and don’t feel proud of what they’ve done.

 People also miss the signs of perfectionism because perfectionism isn’t simply about trying to be perfect.

-Perfectionism is a symptom of low self-worth.
+Perfectionism stems from low self-worth.
 It reflects an internal belief that you’re not good enough, that you’re not as smart, funny, or sexy as everyone else.
 And this belief pushes many perfectionists to excel.
 But other perfectionists are almost paralyzed by it, unable to take action or make decisions out of fear that doing so will confirm their inferiority.
 But no matter which type of perfectionist you are, you don’t think you’re inherently worthy, so you constantly need to prove your worth.

 6 Hidden signs of perfectionism that aren’t about trying to be perfect